csc301-fall-2022/assignment-2-128-bbrianh-tynerg/a2_report/Report.md

 - Both members are familiar with Java programming.
 - Same language as the course project.
 - One of the most popular languages in software development.
-- Full support for Android.
+- Full support for Android, can be used by both frontend and backend

 **Cons**
 - Only supports Android.